awelllle/awelllle/README.md

 ---

 ⚡ I'm a software engineer that likes to solve problems.
 I'm a big fan of breaking down complex tech terms so that it becomes easily understood.
 This is why I started my personal [blog](https://uncomplex.io).
+I'm all about postively impacting people around

-When I'm not writing codes, I'm connecting with friends and exploring my fascinations.
+When I'm not coding, I'm connecting with friends and exploring my fascinations.